 An Interested Party is restricted to the grounds of challenge and remedies contained in the Applicant’s Application for Review.

-NOTE: A supplier or contractor who participated in the same procurement proceedings being reviewed and wish to raise other grounds of challenge or seek remedies specific to them, must file their own Application to Review (Form 8) within the timeframes set out in section 50(2) of the Public Procurement and Disposal of Public Property Act 2015, as amended, that is:
+NOTE: A supplier or contractor who participated in the same procurement proceedings being reviewed and wishes to raise other grounds of challenge or seek remedies specific to them, must file their own Application to Review (Form 8) within the timeframes set out in section 50(2) of the Act that is:

-- Where the Challenge relates to the terms of solicitation, pre-qualification, pre-selection or decisions or actions taken by a procuring entity in pre-qualification or pre-selection proceedings, the deadline to file this Challenge is before the deadline for presenting submissions
+- i.
+Where the Challenge relates to the terms of solicitation, pre-qualification, pre-selection or decisions or actions taken by a procuring entity in pre-qualification or pre-selection proceedings, the deadline to file this Challenge is before the deadline for presenting submissions;

-- Where the Challenge relates to other decisions or actions taken by a procuring entity in procurement proceedings the deadline to file this challenge depends on whether or not a standstill period was applied by the procuring entity.
+- ii.
+Where the Challenge relates to other decisions or actions taken by a procuring entity in procurement proceedings the deadline to file this challenge depends on whether or not a standstill period was applied by the procuring entity:

-- If a standstill period was applied, the deadline to file this Challenge is within the standstill period
+- • If a standstill period was applied, the deadline to file this Challenge is within the standstill period; and

 How can an Interested Party learn about an ongoing Challenge Proceeding?

 The OPR will publish a Notice of the Application for Review in two (2) daily newspapers and on the OPR’s website within three (3) days of OPR’s receipt of the Application.